probablysamir/30daysofnode/README.md

 I knew that the request-response cycle was stuck somewhere so I looked whether I forgot to send response somewhere but I had sent the response in the code.
 I then thought about checking the NODE_ENV variable value via `console.log()` to confirm that the production value was set and yes it returned production.
 I then tried to log something within `sendErrorProd` function and then I found out that the function itself was not called and thus stuck the req-res cycle.

 I now started to get frustrated because I know that the simple if-else statement is not working and I can't figure out why.
-Also, `console.log()` was giving the response in the condition.
+Also, `console.log()` was giving the required condition as output.
 I then thought about checking the NODE_ENV variable value from ndb.

 This is what I got:
 ![ndb ss](https://raw.githubusercontent.com/probablysamir/30daysofnode/main/File_dumps/Capture19.PNG)